 A wood stove can get dangerously hot and must be correctly installed and operated and regularly serviced to protect your home and its occupants.
 It's not unusual for this appliance to generate internal temperatures in excess of 1,000 degrees Fahrenheit and exterior temperatures greater than 400 F, according to Colorado State University's National Ag Safety Database.

 Can Wood Stoves Get Too Hot?

 Absolutely.
 This is a risk with older wood stoves that may have flaws, such as damage or old welds.
-Generally, modern stoves have safety features to prevent getting too hot, which is called "overfiring."
+Generally, modern stoves have safety features to prevent them from getting too hot, which is called "overfiring."
 Explained simply, overfiring is akin to a blacksmith's metal forge, where the fire is stoked with enough fuel and oxygen so that it gets hot enough to melt steel.

-It's important to note that today's stoves allow for efficient controlling of airflow.
+It's important to note that today's stoves allow for efficient control of airflow.
 By controlling how much air gets in, you dictate how slowly the wood burns.
 Burn wood too quickly and you're wasting heat; burn it too slowly and you risk creosote buildup.
-Once you use a stove a bit, you'll quickly learn the ideal zone for heating your home efficiently and getting the most out of every log you burn.
+Once you use a stove for a while, you'll learn the ideal zone for heating your home efficiently and getting the most out of every log you burn.

 Wood-Burning Stove Basics